Multi-Factor Authentication and Tableau Cloud

 - Security keys that support WebAuthn or U2F, such as Yubico YubiKey or Google Titan Security Key

 - Built-in authenticators, including Touch ID, Face ID and Windows Hello

 Important: Security keys that support WebAuthn or U2F and built-in authenticators can't be used when authenticating to Tableau Cloud from Tableau Desktop, Tableau Prep Builder, Tableau Bridge and Tableau Content Migration Tool.
-If one of these verification methods has been registered, you (and your users) can register a different verification method from your My Account Settings page in Tableau Cloud.
+If one of these verification methods have been registered, you (and your users) can register an additional verification method from your My Account Settings page in Tableau Cloud.

 To compare supported verification methods and review usage requirements, see Verification Methods for Multi-Factor Authentication(Link opens in a new window) topic in Salesforce Help.

-If your organisation does not work directly with an SSO IdP, you can satisfy the MFA requirement with the default Tableau authentication.
+If your organisation doesn’t work directly with an SSO IdP, you can satisfy the MFA requirement with the default Tableau with MFA authentication.
 For more information, see About multi-factor authentication and Tableau Cloud.

 Sign in to Tableau Cloud using your site admin credentials and go to the Users page.